Student Balloon Sat Program

 Pressure Experiments: See how low pressure affects all sorts of objects.

-Bounce Test: Send up a tennis ball or ping pong ball and compare the before and after bounce performance.
+Bounce Test: Send up a tennis ball, ping pong ball or rubber ball and compare the before and after bounce performance.

 Biology Experiments: Water bears or Tardigrades are eight-legged micro-animals.
 They are known to live through all sorts of environments and scenarios.
 Can they survive?

 High-Flying Egg “Drop”: Many students have done the classic egg drop physics experiment, but how about designing a protective egg carrier that must survive the edge of space?!
 Note: All items travel and remain with the rest of the payload.
 Separating & dropping items from the payload is not permitted.